nais/doc/reference/kyverno-policies.md

 # Kyverno policies

-Nais uses kyverno to enforce policies on kubernetes resources.
+Nais enforces certain cluster policies using kyverno, in addition to different baseline security policies you will also find some custom policies for the nais platform.

 ## 001 - Add spot toleration